enovin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group: Changes the owner to "vincent" and group to "staff" for all files and directories in the working directory

-101-symbolic_link_permissions: Chnages the owner and group owner of the symbolic link "_hello" to vincent and staff respectively
+101-symbolic_link_permissions: Changes the owner and group owner of the symbolic link "_hello" to vincent and staff respectively

+102-if_only: Changes the owner of the file "hello" to "betty" if only it is owned by the user "guillaume"